-This guide will teach you how to build a corporate accelerator to engage startups.
+This guide teaches you how to build a startup accelerator inside your corporation.

-The good news is that building an accelerator is a well defined process.
-We’ve combined the best resources available with our experience building innovation tools at corporations to help you build an accelerator yourself.
+The good news is that building an accelerator is a well-defined process.
+We’ve combined the best resources available to help you build a corporate accelerator yourself.

 In an age of innovation, even large corporations must be entrepreneurial.
 Established organizations and startups can clearly help each other, but collaboration between them has not always been fruitful.
 According to the joint research report The State of Corporate/Startup Collaboration by Imaginitak and MassChallenge: “While 86 percent of large organizations view innovation as crucial to their future, most of their current attempts to work with startups to further that objective are early stage, underfunded and scattershot, such that 25 percent of corporations aren’t even sure how much they’re spending.”